 Cold agglutinin disease (CAD) is caused by the body’s immune system erroneously attacking and destroying red blood cells — the cells that carry oxygen through the bloodstream.
-CAD is a type of autoimmune hemolytic anemia (AIHA), a broad category of diseases where the body’s immune system wrongly targets and destroys red blood cells.
+CAD is a type of autoimmune hemolytic anemia (AIHA), a broad category of diseases in which the body’s immune system wrongly targets and destroys red blood cells.

 In CAD, this attack on red blood cells is driven by the presence of self-reactive antibodies called cold agglutinins.